dqveha/linkedin-files/APPE.md

 Accomplishments:

-> Researched primary literature sources and guidelines to draft a ketamine protocol for hospice or palliative care patients with refractory pain
+> Researched primary literature sources and guidelines to draft a ketamine protocol for hospice or palliative care patients with refractory pain.

 > Organized for the CEO of Care Partners Hospice to come and discuss about hospice to Pacific University School of Pharmacy and increase awareness of opportunities for pharmacists to be involved hospice care.